Cluster and Node Management

 Examples

-This example creates an LTS cluster named lts_cluster0 using the storage space named my_storage_space with three participant nodes.
+This example creates a Foundation cluster named lts_cluster0 using the storage space named my_storage_space with three participant nodes.

 DROP CLUSTER removes an existing cluster from the system.